 Building on the success of the Werrington Brook Improvements Project and Anglian Water’s ‘Keep It Clear’ campaign, Peterborough City Council are working with it’s partners to raise awareness with our own Yellow Fish Campaign.

-As part of the campaign we will be marking yellow fish by the sides of drains on roads around Gunthorpe and Werrington to help illustrate the link between the drains and our rivers.
+As part of the campaign we will be marking yellow fish by the sides of drains on roads around Gunthorpe, Paston, Walton and Werrington to help illustrate the link between the drains and our rivers.
 The project is set to continue in 2019 as we expand into the wider Werrington Brook catchment.

 Leaflets, posters and other promotional products will be distributed to help spread the message to the wider community in Peterborough and keep people thinking about the water environment.

-As a wider part of the project, a DrainArt competition was held within Werrington Primary School and Norwood Primary School.
+As a wider part of the project, a DrainArt competition was held within Discovery, Norwood and Werrington Primary Schools.
 The winning designs produced by the children were adapted and recreated on the footpaths next to the schools to help passers-by understand that any water (or pollution) that goes down the drain will end up in the river.

 DrainArt competition winners